rlorimier/book-club/README.md

 ## Credits

 ### Content
-* Book reviews taken from [Goodreads](https://www.goodreads.com/) website.
+* Book reviews from [Goodreads](https://www.goodreads.com/) website.

 ## Testing
-Code passed with no errors on PEP8 Validator.
-You can check it by clicking HERE.
+Manual tests done as admin user, regular user and visitant.
+In all scenarios the blog funcionalities worked without showing any issues.